FlowFuse/website/src/blog/2022/04/flowforge-accepting-customers.md

 A few weeks ago our product was nearly in a state where it could support customers, when that was the case, we [opened up our waitlist](https://flowforge.com/blog/2022/02/announcing-flowforge-cloud/).
-The waitlist is growing daily, a trend we're aiming to break today.
+The waitlist has been growing daily and now we're ready to start inviting those users onto the platform.
 The first lucky few users are being added today, and each working day for the foreseeable future we'll continue onboarding users.
 New users will receive an email from our team with their login details and can start creating new workflows with Node-RED